BarthPaleologue/cloc-graph/README.md

 - `-e, --exclude <languages>`: Comma-separated list of languages to exclude (e.g., "HTML,CSS")
 - `-f, --from <date>`: Start date for time range in YYYY-MM-DD format
 - `-u, --to <date>`: End date for time range in YYYY-MM-DD format
+- `-m, --max-samples <number>`: Maximum number of commits to analyze (default: 100)
+- `--smart-sampling`: Use smart sampling algorithm for large repositories

 ### Examples